AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/document.md

 **async** : *Promise*<void\>

-Changes the color profile of the document
+Changes the color mode of the document

 #### Parameters